Dots Leadership Solutions

 Blow it Up – aka.
 Process Redesign

-You can regain significant efficiencies by revisiting processes and there are many different approaches you can use to redesign them.
+You can find precious time and effort by reviewing and redesigning the processes of your team.
+There are many different approaches you can use to redesign processes.
 Here are two methodologies I've found successful for uncovering wasted work efforts that can give you back some of your resource and time:

 • Lean Six Sigma – An approach that focuses on eliminating inefficiency by using a defined systematic approach.
 It provides a framework that identifies how to simplify process and reduce rework.